Sharp promises 'reasonable price' for new, ultra-HD TVs

 "We would like to offer it at a reasonable price," Mizushima told a media roundtable on the sidelines of CES.
 "We're hoping for early fiscal 2015, the first half."

-He said that Sharp had not decided on details of the launch and that the price would be above the existing range of 4K TVs, but possibly below 1 million yen ($8,366).
+He said that Sharp had not decided on details of the launch and that the price would be above the existing range of 4K TVs, but possibly below 1 million yen (5,485 pounds).
 Sharp's 70-inch 4K Aquos TVs currently sell for around $3,000.

 "We want to position it at a premium position compared with 4Ks," Mizushima said.